GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Future Features

 ## Site Features
-- [ ] Add Spanish language accessibility
+- [ ] Add Spanish language accessibility.
       - Request Community translation early so it can be done in parallel with other changes.
 - [ ] Dark/light mode toggle